 Set Genesys Cloud sound preferences

-- Click , and the Phone Settings window appears.
+- Click Settings .
+The phone settings window appears.

 Audio Device Profile